Humans tend to organise themselves in stable group sizes.

 Social media doesn’t scale linearly, but tapping into several different and pre-existing interest groups does (see also The Engagement Pyramid).

 Also, social media sharing is dependent not primarily on volume exposure, but on niches social sharing incentives (see also The Secret Sauce for Social Media Sharing).

-What you expect from an individual depends primarily on their situational context and communicative behaviour (see also The Publics in Public Relations), not their demographic characteristics.
+What you should expect from an individual depends primarily on their situational context and communicative behavior, as in publics, not their demographic characteristics.